Average Pennsylvania Personal Injury Settlements and Verdicts

 How do you narrow that range?
 Only an experienced lawyer who has settled thousands of cases in that jurisdiction can get you there.

-• January 2023 Pennsylvania: $250,000 Settlement: A wrongful death action was filed after decedent driver turned into an intersection and was struck by an oncoming vehicle driven by defendant.
-The $250k settlement was probably the maximum policy limit for the defendant’s insurance.
-Otherwise this would have been a very high-value case because the decent had 2 young children.
+• January 2023 Pennsylvania: $250,000 Settlement: A wrongful death action was filed after the decedent driver turned into an intersection and was struck by an oncoming vehicle driven by the defendant.
+This is why average car accident settlement statistics produce blurry answers.
+The $250,000 settlement was probably the maximum policy limit for the defendant’s insurance.
+Otherwise, this would have been a very high-value case because the decent had two young children.

-• December 2022 Pennsylvania: $25,000,000 Verdict: A 73-yearl-old former pipefitter alleged that he developed asbestosis from exposure to asbestos while working at several companies in the 1970s.
-He brought a premises liability case against the companies for failure to provide safe work environment.
-Jury in Philadelphia awarded $25 million.
-This is very big verdict for a case involving asbestosis, a non-life threatening condition related to asbestos exposure.
+• December 2022 Pennsylvania: $25,000,000 Verdict: A 73-year-old former pipefitter alleged that he developed asbestosis from exposure to asbestos while working at several companies in the 1970s.
+He brought a premises liability case against the companies for failure to provide a safe work environment.
+A jury in Philadelphia awarded $25 million.
+This is a very big asbestos verdict for a case involving asbestosis, a non-life-threatening condition related to asbestos exposure.

-• November 2022 Pennsylvania: $105,000 Verdict: The plaintiff was a passenger on a bus operated by defendant Southeastern Pennsylvania Transportation Authority (SEPTA).
+• November 2022 Pennsylvania: $105,000 Verdict: The plaintiff was a passenger on a bus operated by the defendant Southeastern Pennsylvania Transportation Authority (SEPTA).
 She claimed she stepped around a stroller obstructing the aisle and the driver slammed on the brakes, causing her to be thrown toward the front of the bus.
-Injuries were not specified (which usually means soft-tissue).
+Injuries were not specified (which usually means soft tissue).

 • July 2022 Pennsylvania: $1,278,212 Verdict: The plaintiff reportedly suffered multiple fractured teeth and a right ankle injury, requiring multiple surgeries, when he tripped and fell down exterior steps at a restaurant operated by defendant White Dog Cafe.
 The plaintiff alleged that the defendant was negligent in failing to properly inspect the premises, failing to warn of defects with the steps, and failing to comply with building codes.
 The jury in Philadelphia awarded a very large verdict for a slip and fall case.